MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/enable-organization-planner-tenant-move.md

 2. To verify your settings:

-   - In PowerShell, run: `Get-PlannerConfiguration`
+   - In PowerShell, run: `Get-PlannerConfiguration`.
    - The AllowTenantMoveWithDataLoss value returned by this command indicates whether a tenant move is currently authorized.